 What is gaslighting?

-Gaslighting is a form of psychological manipulation to put seeds of doubt into people’s minds, in the aim to make those around them question reality, doubt their memories, question their own sanity.
+Gaslighting is a form of psychological manipulation to put seeds of doubt into people’s minds, intending to make those around them question reality, doubt their memories, question their own sanity.

-It’s a hideous form of mental manipulation, it has extremely traumatic effects, on your psychological and physical health, unfortunately by the way a narcissistic person draws you in, with the idolisation stage.
+It’s a hideous form of psychological manipulation.
+It has extremely traumatic effects, on your psychological, emotional and physical health, unfortunately by the way a narcissistic person draws you in, with the idealisation stage.
 Slowly and carefully, takes you down, with lots of different manipulation methods, it’s extremely hard to spot it while it’s happening to you, people are extremely susceptible to it.
 The narcissists gaslighting destroys your emotional well being, mental health and physical health, as the narcissist then slowly takes control of your mind and your life.

 Gaslighting is about untruths or extending facts into something they were not.
 Making up stories of events that didn’t happen, punishing people, telling people something did happen, that never actually did—hiding things, taking power away from others by confusing them, destroying people’s character, to the person themselves and those around them.
 Outright lies said so sincerely you question yourself.

 You know something happened, yet the narcissist with great conviction, Denys it ever happened, they will say.
 “I never said that.”
 Or “That didn’t happen.”
 Or “You dreamt that.”
 “You’re imagining things again.”
 Narcissists will guilt trip you into believing their reality, and they will argue and blame you for anything and everything that’s wrong if you feel like your losing your mind over events.
 You are being gaslighted, and it’s all done, so you lose your sense of reality and your own beliefs and values.

 Those are all done, so you end up so full of shame and self-doubt, you daren’t speak up to the narcissist or those close to you for a reality check.